-During the Autumn term of the second year, students will undertake a collaborative service design project, culminating in the demonstration of a service prototype including the design of relevant physical artefacts and the environmental context in which the service takes place.
+During the autumn term of the second year, students will undertake a collaborative service design project, culminating in the demonstration of a service prototype including the design of relevant physical artefacts and the environmental context in which the service takes place.
 This collaborative project can be in the field of public, consumer or business to business services as selected by the student or collaborating group.
-The projects may be sponsored by the programme’s industry or public sector partners.
-Alternatively, the project brief may be generated by the students, subject to agreement with their Tutor.
+The projects may be sponsored by the Programme’s industry or public sector partners who in turn, will provide input to the examiners.
+Alternatively, the project brief may be generated by the students, subject to agreement with their tutor.

-The project will be judged as evidence of the students learning from the first 4 terms of the programme.
+The project will be judged as evidence of the students learning from the first four terms of the Programme.
 Students will need to manage not only the design and prototyping of the service but demonstrate a potentially feasible business model and viable deployment strategy.

-Students can also choose to work with students from other programmes to realise your final project.
-For instance, you might chose to work with designers from the School of Communications, Architecture and Interiors, IDE or Vehicle Design to develop and integrated service experience which combines different design disciplines.
+Students can also choose to work with students from other Programmes to realise your final project.
+For instance, you might chose to work with designers from the Schools of Communications or Architecture, or the Innovation Design Engineering or Intelligent Mobility Programmes to develop and integrated service experience which combines different design disciplines.
 However, students are assessed on the service design and service system they have created and their integrative capability, not as a group or collaborative project.
 In such cases, the role and work undertaken by the Service Design MA student must be clear for the purposes of assessment.